0x000005/TerrariaSplit/README.en.md

 - Sound effects currently use `.wav` files.
 - Configuration files are plain JSON.
 Manual editing is supported, but keeping a backup is recommended.
 - If OBS Window Capture shows a black background, set the capture-visible key color in `Settings > Colors > UI Colors > Capture background`, for example `#FF00FF` or `#00FF00`, then key that color out in OBS.
 The app window itself stays transparent.
+## Notes

+- This project was primarily built with AI assistance.

 ## Acknowledgements

-- Thanks to [LiveSplit](https://github.com/LiveSplit/LiveSplit) for long-standing inspiration around speedrun timer interactions, layouts, and split presentation.
+- Thanks to [LiveSplit](https://github.com/LiveSplit/LiveSplit) for inspiring the speedrun timer layout and split display style.
-- The BOSS lighting design and icon presentation were referenced from [kengho/terraria-boss-checklist](https://github.com/kengho/terraria-boss-checklist); TerrariaSplit reimplements the progress feedback in its own timer UI.
+- The BOSS highlight design and icon presentation were inspired by [kengho/terraria-boss-checklist](https://github.com/kengho/terraria-boss-checklist).
-- This project was built primarily with AI assistance, including requirement organization, implementation, UI copy, and documentation.
-Final design decisions, testing, and release responsibility remain with the maintainer.

-## Privacy and Local Data

-TerrariaSplit does not include online sync, account login, or remote telemetry.
-It reads local Terraria process state and stores configuration, reference times, and run history locally next to the application.

-Main local data paths:

-- `settings/`: configuration files.
-- `reference-times/`: reference times.
-- `last-times/`: run history.
-- `terrariasplit.log`: runtime error log.

-Before publishing the repository or release archives, check these files for personal paths, sound file paths, or run history you do not want to share.

-## Copyright and Asset Risks

-The project code is released under the MIT License.
-The project name, game name, BOSS names, and any icon assets may be related to Terraria and its rights holders.
-This is not an official Re-Logic or Terraria project.

-If you distribute a build containing assets from other projects or original/modified Terraria icons, preserve the corresponding license and copyright notices and verify the source and license of those assets.
-A safer approach is to use self-made, licensed, or user-provided local icons.
+## OBS Capture Black Background

+If OBS window capture shows a black background, try using the Windows 10 capture method instead of the traditional method.

 ## License

 This project is licensed under the MIT License.
-See [LICENSE](LICENSE).